Introduction to Cluster Algebras. Chapters 1-3: The Grassmannian of -planes in -space

 Let us visualize the three-term relations \eqref{eq:grassmann-plucker-3term} using the $m$-gon~$\mathbf{P}_m\,$.
 Take four vertices $i<j<k<l$ of~$\mathbf{P}_m\,$, cf.\ Figure~\ref{fig:type-a-exch}.
 Then the relation \eqref{eq:grassmann-plucker-3term} is reminiscent of the classical Ptolemy Theorem which asserts that for an inscribed quadrilateral, the products of the lengths of two pairs of opposite sides add up to the product of the two diagonals.

-Now Theorem \ref{th:Grassmannian-TP-criterion} is an immediate consequence of the following three facts: \begin{enumerate} \item Every Pl\"ucker coordinate appears as an element of an extended cluster $\mathbf{\tilde x}(T)$ for some triangulation $T$ of the polygon~$\mathbf{P}_m$.

-\item Any two triangulations of $\mathbf{P}_m$ can be transformed into each other by a sequence of \emph{flips}.
+Now Theorem \ref{th:Grassmannian-TP-criterion} is an immediate consequence of the following three facts: \begin{enumerate}[leftmargin=.25in] \item Every Pl\"ucker coordinate appears as an element of an extended cluster $\mathbf{\tilde x}(T)$ for some triangulation $T$ of the polygon~$\mathbf{P}_m$. \item Any two triangulations of $\mathbf{P}_m$ can be transformed into each other by a sequence of \emph{flips}.
 Each flip removes a diagonal of a triangulation to create a quadrilateral, then replaces it with the other diagonal of the same quadrilateral.
 See Figure~\ref{fig:flip}.

 \item Each flip, say one involving the diagonals $ik$ and~$jl$, acts on extended clusters by exchanging the Pl\"ucker coordinates $P_{ik}$ and~$P_{jl}$.
 This exchange can be viewed as a subtraction-free transformation determined by the corresponding three-term relation~\eqref{eq:grassmann-plucker-3term}. \hfil \end{enumerate}